surazregmy/treeleef1/read.md

 src/main/java/com.example.treeleef1/question/**QualificationTaskFromOneTwoThree**

 This is a spring boot application that requires JDBC connection :
-Configuration can be managed in database/Database
+Configuration can be managed in database/Database && Create tables by running scripts in mysqlquery/tables.sql

 APIS: